saeidmoini/CallCenter-Panel/README.md

    ```

 ## Key Features
-- Admin authentication (JWT), user CRUD, activate/deactivate, password hashing (bcrypt)
+- Admin authentication (JWT), user/agent CRUD, activate/deactivate, password hashing (bcrypt); agents only see their assigned numbers and only have the Numbers page
 - Call scheduling: weekday intervals (Saturday–Friday), skip-holidays flag, schedule versioning, service that answers `is_call_allowed`
 - Numbers management: add manually or CSV/XLSX import, dedupe, validation for Iranian mobile numbers, status updates, pagination/search
-- Bulk actions on numbers (select page, select all filtered across pages): change to any status, reset to queue, or delete
+- Bulk actions on numbers (select page, select all filtered across pages): change to any status, reset to queue, or delete (only for IN_QUEUE / MISSED / BUSY / POWER_OFF / BANNED)
+- Excel export for selected/filtered numbers (respects select-all and exclusions)
 - Dialer APIs protected by `DIALER_TOKEN`
 - Stats APIs for totals and reporting: number status distribution and daily call-attempt percentages
 - Single global switch (`enabled`/`call_allowed`) controls whether numbers are dispatched to the dialer; can be toggled from the UI or by the dialer via result reporting
+ - Date range and agent-aware search in numbers list (filter by created_at, search by phone/agent name/username/phone)

 ## Dialer API (scheduling enforced)
 - `GET /api/dialer/next-batch?size=100`